 LFA is working to increase the festival’s diversion rate yet again for the 2017 festival.
 One improvement from the year before is the addition of more water refill stations, which are sponsored by a locally-owned water company, White Water.
-LFA also plans to add even more volunteers dedicated to the waste stations, and will place clear signage on the compost and recycling bins.
+LFA also plans to add even more volunteers dedicated to the waste stations and will place clear signage on the compost and recycling bins.
 In order to improve the messaging on these signs, LFA has a compiled a list of items sold or supplied by their 200 vendors in order to anticipate the types of materials that will be brought to the waste stations.
 With this information, LFA plans to tailor their compost and recycling labels to include items they know will be thrown away at the festival.

 Arizona local businesses exhibiting at the AZ Fall Fest are also encouraged to reconsider the types of materials they use and to switch to using compostable and/or recyclable items.
 The team has asked vendors to try their best to bring compostable items and to not bring Styrofoam to the AZ Fall Fest because it is neither compostable nor recyclable in Phoenix.

-Come see these sustainable efforts in person at the Arizona Fall Fest and don’t forget to bring your reusable water bottle!
+Come out and see these sustainable efforts in person at the Arizona Fall Fest and don’t forget to bring your reusable water bottle!
 It’s just one more way to use water more wisely.
 And, speaking of that topic, Water – Use It Wisely, Arizona’s “local” water conservation campaign, will have a booth with lots of great water-saving information to share as well as portable dog water bowls you can also fill at the water stations.
 Find all the details at localfirstaz.com/fall-festival.

 From time to time, Water – Use It Wisely features guest bloggers who write about topics related to water and water conservation.
 The author of this blog, Alyssa Hagerbrant, is a special projects intern with Local First Arizona (LFA).
-She is an advocate for urban sustainability and supports diversion and environmental education efforts in US.
+She is an advocate for urban sustainability and supports diversion and environmental education efforts in the US.

 ABOUT LOCAL FIRST ARIZONA